 - Regular on-time attendance is absolutely necessary. - It is NOT possible to make up any missed assignments, tests, and presentations without proper advance notice and official documents. - It is NOT possible to make up a missed quiz. - It is YOUR responsibility to keep up with what you have missed during the class (including homework and assignments) from your own absence. - It is YOUR responsibility to check the class schedule frequently not to miss any upcoming quizzes, tests, and assignments. - D2L will be used to distribute information.
 It is YOUR responsibility to check all course related information on D2L. - You are required to submit all homework and assignments at the beginning of the class.
-Late submission will result in deduction or might not be accepted at all.
-(If you are absent on the day of submission, please submit your homework or assignments electronically in time.) - Use of cell phones and smart phones is strictly prohibited during class. - Use of computer for taking notes is not recommended in this course.
-Use a pen (or pencil) and paper (or notebook)! - You are required to preview the vocabulary and the grammar sections of the textbook in advance of each class. - You are required to practice Kanii on daily basis. - You are strongly encouraged to listen to the textbook/workbook CDs on daily basis to improve your oral and listening skills. - You are required to complete all the workbook practice in the lesson every time you finish the new lesson in the class. - [Note] Your University email will be used to correspond in this course.
+Late submission will result in deduction. - Use of cell phones and smart phones is strictly prohibited during class. - Use of computer for taking notes is not recommended in this course.
+Use a pen (or pencil) and paper (or notebook)! - You are required to preview the vocabulary and the grammar sections of the textbook in advance of each class. - You are required to practice Kanji on daily basis. - You are strongly encouraged to listen to the textbook/workbook CDs on daily basis to improve your oral and listening skills. - You are required to complete all the workbook practice in the lesson every time you finish the new lesson in the class.

+[Note] Your University email will be used to correspond in this course.